DNV awards AiP to Keppel Offshore & Marine for its digital asset lifecycle solution

 In 2019, Keppel O&M was recognized as the first shipyard to integrate smart functions and services into its offshore platforms which significantly increases performance and safety while reducing maintenance costs.

-Backed by robust operational excellence, Keppel O&M innovates and leverages new technologies to deliver projects on time, on budget, safely, reliably, and to the highest quality.
+Backed by robust operational excellence, Keppel O&M innovates and leverages new technologies to deliver projects on time, on budget, safely, reliably, and to the highest quality.0 Links